codeplaysoftware/syclacademy/Code_Exercises/Asynchronous_Execution/README.md

 ### 1.)
 Waiting on events

-Take a look at the vector add applications using the buffer/accessor model in exercise 6 and the USM model in exercise 8, and familiarize yourself with how they call `wait` on returned `event`s to synchronize the completion of the work.
+Take a look at the vector add applications using the buffer/accessor model in the "Data Parallelism" exercise and the USM model in the "Using USM" exercise, and familiarize yourself with how they call `wait` on returned `event`s to synchronize the completion of the work.

 ### 2.)
 Waiting on queues